Mikrodidakt/bakery/documentation/build-config.md

 * Product data  - product data like name, description, arch.
 * Context data  - context variables that can be used throught the build config.
 * Bitbake data  - bitbake data distro, machine, deploy dir, init-env script, local.conf and bblayers.conf.
-* Tasks data    - To build a product multiple tasks might be required.
+* Tasks data    - to build a product multiple tasks might be required.
 The tasks data contains a list of tasks and defines what each task should do.
   * Artifacts data - The artifacts data is part of the task data and contains what artifacts to collect for each task.
+* Deploy data   - information on how to deploy an image to the target.
+* Upload data   - information on how to upload firmware to a artifactory server.

 # Config Data